-Nowadays, youngsters are always on the go – joining as many clubs as your time can handle; learning various sports as much your stamina could take, and achieving as much recognition you could to your list!
+Nowadays, youngsters are always on the go – joining as many clubs as your time can handle; learning various sports as much as your stamina could take, and achieving as much recognition as you could on your list!

 It is as if juggling a hundred plates is easier than juggling time for your study, guitar lessons, basketball clinic, and also Kumon!

 You might be familiar with one advanced student in your Kumon Center who can still squeeze in his or her Kumon study and progresses through the higher levels despite the demands of his or her school and extra-curricular activities.
 Does this leave you wondering, how can I do that?

 As they say, time management is self-management.
 One cannot manage or control time; rather, manage the use of it.

 As always, we want to help you to put your Kumon studies among your priority lists.
 With these simple ways, we hope you could progress your way to the higher levels and still ace in your chosen interests:

 - Always have a goal in mind.
 After you have completed your homework or classwork, congratulate yourself.
 At the same time, keep in mind the sets that you still have to attain.
 Having a clear goal will help you manage the time and effort that you have to exert as you do your worksheets every day.
 Similarly, you are certain that all your effort are put into good use and no time is wasted.

 - No excuses for Kumon time.
 It is easy to set 4:00 P.M. as your Kumon time; but, keeping it is a different story – and might be a more difficult one.
 Kumon time doesn’t necessarily mean after eating your merienda break, or after getting home from school.
 To keep you motivated as you look forward to this schedule, set a time that you think will provide you a relaxed mind and enthused energy to still do the worksheets after a long day.
 This way, you can still ensure the quality of effort you exert in answering your worksheets.